Voice and Public Speaking Class

 Tools of Prosody (the musicality of speaking) and Rhetoric: Understanding how to frame rhetorical devices (lists, comparison and contrast, cause and effect, etc.) and helping your audience to really hear and then understand the most salient points of a talk, requires having a range of musicality to your speaking (without having a forced or inauthentic musicality).

 How to calibrate your volume (without fatiguing or losing your voice): You'll learn the basics of vocal support and volume calibration so you can be effortlessly heard, whether you're speaking on Zoom or in a conference room.

 How to Practice: Practice is an important transition point toward an effective talk in front of an audience.
 In this section, we’ll talk about how to practice so that you feel confident in your material, and are prepared for dealing with the audience who will be hearing the material.

-How to apply these techniques to a talk: After the 6-week class, you'll also work with me one-on-one on giving a presentation or talk of your choosing.
-This is an opportunity to implement your new process and to fine-tune your skills with me.
+How to apply these techniques to a talk: In addition to the 6-week group class, you'll also get two private coaching sessions with me so you can implement your new process and fine-tune your skills.

 Frequently Asked Questions